guidewire-oss/sawchain/blog/DRAFT.md

 * **Template bindings** - Variable substitution maps
 * **Timeouts and intervals** - Custom polling durations

 You can mix and match these as needed.
-Sawchain automatically detects whether a string is a file path or inline YAML.

 ## Try It Yourself